Health Insurance for Green Card Holders in the US

 However, certain qualifying life events, such as a change in marital status, loss of other coverage, or the birth or adoption of a child, can trigger a special enrollment period, allowing you to secure coverage outside the standard timeframe.

-The Marketplace offers a variety of plans with varying levels of coverage and cost-sharing, allowing you to choose a plan that best fits your budget and healthcare needs.
-Here you can explore and purchase top insurance providers and plans such as Blue Cross Blue Shield, Kaiser Permanente, UnitedHealthcare, etc. are another route.
-These plans are often more flexible and can be tailored to individual needs.
+The Marketplace offers a variety of plans with varying levels of coverage and cost-sharing, allowing you to choose a plan that best fits your residency status, budget and healthcare needs.
+Here you can explore the best domestic insurance providers and purchase plans such as Blue Cross Blue Shield, Kaiser Permanente, UnitedHealthcare, etc. These plans may cover pre-ex, preventative care and routine care.

 Short-Term Health Insurance